soft-eng-practicum/elements/README.md

  https://github.com/soft-eng-practicum/elements.git

 **Process tool and URL**
-We are using PIVOTAL TRACKER, the URL is https://www.pivotaltracker.com/n/projects/1860167
+We are using **PIVOTAL TRACKER**, the URL is https://www.pivotaltracker.com/n/projects/1860167

 Our **communication tool**:
 We are using **Slack**, ggc-dev.slack.com, channel *chemistryapp*